skasim/compare-megesort-quicksort/README.md

 Each algorithm will be run `10` times.

-## Errata
+## Errata (but important)
 * If providing comments in the input file, make sure they are preceded by `//`.
 * The write to output file appends to the last entry, so if generating a new file, delete the older version or update the output filename.
 * The two input files are provided in the `input` directory.
-Please only use the same file naming convention as found in the lab assignment.
+Please only use the same file naming convention as found in the lab assignment, e.g., `asc1k.dat` otherwise the files will not be read by the program.
 * The output files are in the `output` directory.
-* For input, only use input files where the numbers are separated by newline
+* For input, only use input files where the numbers are separated by newline.
 * Java version 1.8 and IDE is IntelliJ